This recipe uses raw eggs. If you are concerned about salmonella risks, you can use pasteurized eggs.

 - 4 1/2 ounces bittersweet chocolate, finely chopped

-- 2 tablespoons (1 ounce) unsalted butter, diced
+- 2 tablespoon (1 ounce) unsalted butter, cubed

-- 2 tablespoons espresso or very strong coffee (I used decaf espresso from a local Starbucks)
+- 2 tablespoons brewed espresso or very strong coffee (I used decaf espresso from a local Starbucks)

 - 3 large eggs, separated

 - 1 tablespoon sugar

 - Raspberries and extra whipped cream, optional to serve